Documentation

 MarkLogic

 MarkLogic is a database designed from the ground up to make massive quantities of heterogeneous data easily accessible through search.
 MarkLogic is a leading 'multi-model' database, supporting traditional relational tables, XML and JSON documents, and RDF triples, all with ACID transactions capabilities.
-While Hackolade does not yet support the XML part, all other models are part of the solution.
+While Hackolade does not support the XML part, all other models are part of the solution.

 To perform data modeling for MarkLogic with Hackolade, you must first download the MarkLogic plugin.